 Next, head to the sibling's profile and go to Payments > Select Account > Credit Notes.
 To then add a new Credit Note, click +Add on the right-hand side of the page.

 Fill in the details on the slide over, including the bill payer, amount and any narrative, then click Credit account.

 You've now moved money on the Arbor records from one sibling to another!

-You can also move the money from one account to another on a single child's account in a similar way, for example, moving the credit from their meals account to an ad hoc account that you may have set such as Breakfast Club, or even to trips.
+You can also move the money from one account to another on a single child's account in a similar way, for example, moving the credit from their meals account to a snack account.